justinsisley/mercenary/README.md

 - `package.json` contains two properties that are managed via a custom Grunt task and should not be edited manually.
 These properties are:
   - revisionJS
   - revisionCSS
+- JSHint (JavaScript linting) and RECESS (LESS linting) are both configured to be relatively strict, and they both run via the Grunt watch task

 # Browser Support
 This application is built with modern web technologies at its core.
 Targeted browsers and versions are: